Find Affordable College Courses

 47 Yearly Graduations

 University of California - Davis comes in at #6 on our list of the most popular colleges offering master's degrees in health studies.
 Roughly 39,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 47 master's degrees were handed out to health studies majors at UC Davis.
-About 87% of this group were women, and 55% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 47 people received their master's degree in health studies from UC Davis.
+About 81% of this group were women, and 60% were students from an underrepresented racial-ethnic group.

 #7